Mohanned29/TimeTableGenerator/README.md

 - **API Endpoints:** Flask routes handle requests to generate, update, or fetch schedules, interfacing with the scheduling system backend.
 - **Data Visualization:** Integrates tools for visualizing schedules in a calendar view to facilitate easier understanding and management.

 ### Getting Started

 **To set up and run the scheduling system:**

-- **Installation**: Ensure Python 3.x is installed along with Flask.
+- **Installation:** Ensure Python 3.x is installed along with Flask.
 Install other dependencies as listed in requirements.txt.
-- **Execution:** Run the Flask application with python app.py and utilize the provided API endpoints to interact with the system.
+- **Execution:** Run the Flask application with `python app.py` and utilize the provided API endpoints to interact with the system.